Water Runs Dry: Synopsis

-The music video features a woman (played by Tyra Banks) walking through a desert setting and holding a glass ball.
+The music video features a woman walking through a desert setting and holding a glass ball.
 The camera zooms in on the ball to reveal an aerial view, from a helicopter, of Boyz II Men standing atop a sand dune inside the ball.
 Shots of a string orchestra and guitarist playing along are interspersed throughout as the group sings the song.
 Clips of both the woman and the group walking and running across the dunes are also shown.
 Some scenes feature a rippling effect that mimics water.
 The video ends with the woman holding the glass ball once again and the camera zooming out to show her watching the group walk away inside it.

 Reception

 In a brief throwback-to-1995 piece, Essence magazine jokingly commented that the video "has more white-on-white sets than, well, the Essence Festival", but also said that it was "full of more 90s goodness" and concluded with "We love it".
 Pop culture website Vulture listed the outfits worn in the video by Boyz II Men as one of the forty "matchiest" of their careers, stating that the group's clothes, like their music, were "always harmonious".

 The music video received two MTV VMA nominations for Best Cinematography and Best R&B Video at the 1995 MTV Video Music Awards but did not win.
 It was additionally nominated for Best R&B/Soul Single – Group, Band or Duo at the 1996 Soul Train Music Awards, but lost to TLC's "Waterfalls.